IBM-Cloud/hackathon-prep-material/README.md

 Have a look at this IBM Redbook as well, it gives a good overview of how to deploy your first app on Bluemix: [Essentials of Cloud Application Development on IBM Bluemix][ibm-redbook]

 If you prefer a more structured course, here is a link to a 4-hour online class to get you started with Bluemix: [Bluemix Essentials][bluemix-essentials]

+### Go serverless by using OpenWhisk

+[OpenWhisk](https://www.ibm.com/cloud-computing/bluemix/openwhisk) is an event-based driven environment that allows you to deploy serverless apps.

+Interested?
+[Take this online workshop](https://github.com/IBM-Bluemix/openwhisk-workshops/tree/master/bootcamp) to dive in.

 ## Drill down